-The sealift may have included soviet nuclear weapons, which were not unloaded but kept in Alexandria harbor until November to counter the Israeli nuclear preparations, which Soviet satellites had detected.
+The sealift may have included Soviet nuclear weapons, which were not unloaded but kept in Alexandria harbor until November to counter the Israeli nuclear preparations, which Soviet satellites had detected.

 American concern over possible evidence for nuclear warheads for the Soviet Scud missiles in Egypt contributed to Washington's decision to go to DEFCON 3.

 On the Golan front, Syrian forces received direct support from Soviet technicians and military personnel.
-At the start of the war, there were an estimated 2,000 Soviet personnel in Syria, of whom 1,000 were serving in Syrian air defense units.
+At the start of the war, there was an estimated 2,000 Soviet personnel in Syria, of whom 1,000 were serving in Syrian air defense units.